 - Projected income sources, such as wages, Social Security, or distributions from retirement accounts

-Many Rockford, IL clients find it helpful to group retirement objectives into three categories:
+Many Rockford, IL clients find that categorizing retirement objectives into three groups helps simplify decision-making:

 - Essential needs – Foundational living expenses and baseline financial requirements